 Our study also highlights important gaps in the existing literature.
 First, most programs targeted both boys and girls simultaneously; however, it was not clear however whether curricula were gender-sensitive which may be important to target relevant risk factors of maternal and child health (e.g., intimate partner violence and involvement of father in parental care; Chandra-Mouli et al., 2015) and substance use.
 Gender-sensitive criteria may especially impactful in LMICs where patriarchal norms may be prevalent and there is a unique opportunity to prepare both boys and girls to modify their attitudes early on during this preconception phase (Mason et al., 2014; Salam et al., 2016).
 Second, the role of adolescents in program development was lacking.
 Involving adolescents through youth-led participatory action research could promote important development opportunities, leadership skills and positive attitudes among the target group.
 Third, and similar to others (Brown et al., 2017; Singla et al., 2017), information related to the ‘how’ of the program—e.g., processes related to training, supervision and compensation of delivery agents, and relevant barriers or facilitators—were not commonly reported.
 While our meta-analysis demonstrated that the wide majority of programs were effective—few to none examined process indicators of preference and likeability—which are known to promote the program’s long-term sustainability (Craig et al., 2008).
 In order to improve the overall quality of program implementation, it is suggested that all future adolescent health programs follow a similar criterion to report all relevant characteristics as suggested in other studies (e.g., see checklist in Singla et al., 2017).
 Finally, given the importance of parent-child interactions in adolescent interventions, more research is required to determine how this element could be best utilized in LMICs specifically.

 Limitations.
 Our results must be interpreted with caution because unlike other studies using similar methods (Singla et al., 2017), we did not ask authors to rate individual studies for specific skills; therefore, missing information from published articles may not fully represent the role of specific life skills on trial effectiveness.
 Moreover, it provides a quantitative synthesis of low to moderate quality, with a high percentage of included studies presenting a high risk of bias.
 Furthermore, we did not assess the degree to which a particular element was implemented in a study—thus, the quality and strength with which these elements were delivered was not assessed.
 In addition, the wide majority of interventions took place in schools—therefore targeting school-going adolescents.
+Finally, as mentioned, active control groups were used in our data extraction.
+While limited in number (n=3 of all eligible studies), we acknowledge that this may have led to a more conservative estimate of our effects.